Skip to main content

 select * from final_training

-Connect to your database to run the query and retrieve data into a pandas DataFrame:
+Next we will connect to the CSV to run the query and retrieve data into a pandas DataFrame:

 import pandas as pd